i4mi/MobileAccessGateway/README.md

 ```
 mvn clean package
-docker build -t gateway:v020
+docker build -t mag:v030 .
 ```

-Where "gateway" is the image name and v020 is the version.
+Where "mag" is the image name and v030 is the version.
 Then push to a registry.

 ### Creating a configuration
 - Create an empty folder ("**myconfig**" in this example) and copy the contents of the example-config directory.